cash stack icon

 Typically, bonds of less than a year may be preferred by those with a short-term savings goal, such as an upcoming holiday or big-ticket purchase.
 However, you can secure guaranteed returns for longer with a one-year fixed bond, two-year fixed bond, three-year fixed bond or even a five-year fixed bond.

-What happens at the end of the term?
+What happens at the end of a fixed rate bond?

 Once a fixed bond reaches the end of its term (or ‘matures’), a provider will either return your money plus interest to the account from which you originally transferred, or move the funds to another savings account.